 Here are some of the questions we ask when looking at Commit complexity:

 - How big is this commit?

 - Are the changes tightly grouped or spread throughout the codebase?

-Even on modestly-sized engineering teams, it’s very difficult to prioritize specific work to review or give feedback on.
-Risk helps teams put their attention where it’s most needed.
-This not only helps with quality control, but serves as an incredible tool for building engineering talent: by concentrating review time on outlier commits, engineers receive high-quality feedback and suggestions for improvement where it's needed most.
+Commit complexity is an incredible tool for building engineering talent.
+By concentrating review time on outlier commits, engineers receive high-quality feedback and suggestions for improvement where it's needed most.

 Tip: Commit complexity and Impact can seem very similar.
 The two metrics serve two different purposes and are not interchangeable.
 While Commit complexity looks at the riskiness of a commit, Impact considers the cognitive load of the work being done.

 If you need help, please contact Pluralsight Support.